seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 and `ИТОГ` are still produced, without levels, and the answer prints the one sentence of §1 and nothing further.

-**3 · State and owner.** `analyst/state.json` is read before anything is written, and the §11 lifecycle is applied to every item before the answer is composed.
-A run that cannot read or parse the state file stops and says so in one line: analysing without state silently restarts the memory chain and reports known events as discoveries.
+**3 · State and owner.** `analyst/state.json` is read before anything is written and its lifecycle applied (§11): it holds research — the horizon store, the sweep records, the positioning memory — and never a trade object, so nothing read here becomes a candidate (§0).
+A run that cannot read or parse it stops and says so in one line (`EXECUTOR-INSTRUCTIONS.md` §4b): without it every lane and date already established would be re-derived from nothing.
 **`analyst/owner.json` is read in the same step** (§11): its `vectors` enter the catalyst stage as questions.
 Its absence is normal and silent; an unparseable copy is stated in the first line and the run continues.

-**4 · Geometry — the freeze.** Every candidate that survives the state read gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file named above, and each row's anchoring price is recorded with it. **Outside-list candidates are frozen in this same step, from `x` (§3B)** — one
+**4 · Geometry — the freeze.** Every coin of the list and every row the §3B screen admits gets its entry zone, invalidation and first target computed HERE, from the gate-fresh payload and the 24-hour structural file named above, and each row's anchoring price is recorded with it. **Outside-list candidates are frozen in this same step, from `x` (§3B)** — one